“Sea Holly” Care Guide: Top Growing Tips & Tricks

 Winter

 Sea Holly is hardy and can withstand cold temperatures.
-However, in areas with harsh winters, apply mulch around the base to protect the roots from freezing.
+In areas with harsh winters, apply mulch around the base to protect the roots from freezing.

 sea-holly-care-guide_2